Collaborative translation: approaches and perspectives

 • Translation workshops and collaborative translations

-• Collaborative translation and new technologies (crowdsourcing)
+• Collaborative translation and new technologies (e.g.: crowdsourcing)

 • Human translator/technology "collaboration"